The Process of Making a Yeast Starter

 - Add DME to the flask and make up to 2000 ml (67 fl oz) with water.

 - Flask can be heated directly on the stove, boil gently for 10 mins.

-- Add 1/8 teaspoon of yeast nutrient slowly to avoid boil over and continue to boil for 5 mins at the end of the boil add sanitised stir bar.
+- Add 1/8 teaspoon of yeast nutrient slowly to avoid boiling over and continue to boil for 5 mins.
+At the end of the boil add sanitised stir bar.

-- For dry yeast rehydrate first then add to flask.
-For liquid yeast allow yeast to warm to room temperature.
-If using Wyeast follow the instructions on the package.
+- If using dry yeast, rehydrate first and then add to flask.
+For liquid yeast, allow the yeast to warm to room temperature.
 Sanitise the outside of the package before opening and transferring the yeast to the cooled starter.
 Re-cover with sanitised aluminium foil.

-- Place flask on stir plate and set to stir slowly stir the starter.
-This process can be done without stir bar and stir plate by gently swirling the starter every few hours maintain starter temperature and allow the yeast to consume the starter most yeasts will reach the correct cell density in 12-18 hours.
+- Place the flask on the stir plate and set to slowly stir the starter.
+This process can be done without a stir bar and stir plate by gently swirling the starter yeast every few hours.
+Maintain the starter temperature and allow the yeast to consume the starter.
+Most yeasts will reach the correct cell density in 12-18 hours.

 - Decant as much of the liquid off the top of the yeast as possible without losing any yeast.

 - Swirl the last of the starter and yeast to make a slurry and pitch into the fermenter (be careful not to lose your stir bar if not removed) trying to keep the fermenter and the yeast starter covered as much as possible.